About the Families and Education Levy

 Levy investments for Community-Based Family Support focus on closing the achievement gap for low-income students, students of color, and English Language Learners.

-The Early Learning Academy provides professional development for Seattle preschool teachers, family child care providers and family, friend and neighbor caregivers.
+The Early Learning Academy (ELA) provides professional development for preschool teachers; family child care providers; and family, friend, and neighbor caregivers so they may increase the number of children who enter kindergarten with the skills to succeed.

 Seattle public schools that meet our criteria for at-risk populations are eligible to apply to become Innovation schools.
 All Seattle public middle or K-8 schools are eligible to apply to become Linkage Schools.